silvio/docker-matrix/readme.md

 ## Matrix homeserver

-This following ports are used in the container for the Matrix server.
+The following ports are used in the container for the Matrix server.
 You can use `-p`-option on `docker run` to configure this part (eg.: `-p 443:8448`):
 `8008,8448 tcp`